patcon/polis-community-open-data/README.md

 - [ ] Figure out better way to write export content as CSV instead of JSON
 - [ ] Document usage with `polis-community/red-dwarf`
 - [ ] Figure out a way to strip conversation IDs to publish conversations still open
+- [ ] Fail more gracefully when data fetches fail.
+(Still try to commit results)